madrakas/madrakas/README.md

 ## 🖋️ My Background

-* I have physics teachers degree.
+* I have a dagree in physics teaching.
 * I have worked in production management for a bit.
 * In my previous job I have maintained all IT infrastructure but often ended up programming some tools to ease my colleagues routines.
 * I have created a few backbone process management applications for my previous company.
 Did it on MS Access, PHP and MySQL.